 20 November to 3 January

 The 1,000-year-old Tower of London provides a grand and historic backdrop to its ice rink.
 Offering the unprecedented opportunity to skate in a fortress moat, skaters can glide right alongside the tower’s imposing stone walls.
-For non-skaters, the neighbouring cafe offers traditional winter warmers, including fresh soups and pies, hot chocolate, mulled wine and more.
+For non-skaters, the neighboring cafe offers traditional winter warmers, including fresh soups and pies, hot chocolate, mulled wine and more.

 Find out more about Ice Skating at the Tower of London.